 2013: Southbank Centre invites Aurora to play a leading role in its year-long celebration of 20th-century music The Rest is Noise, with five concerts in the Royal Festival Hall and Queen Elizabeth Hall.
 The project goes on to be one of the most talked-about classical music series of recent decades, with numerous programming awards.

-May 2013: Aurora tours for the first time to the Far East with a residency at the Shanghai Concert Hall.
+May 2013: Aurora tours for the first time to East Asia with a residency at the Shanghai Concert Hall.

 August 2014: As part of a BBC Proms performance, Aurora becomes the first professional orchestra in the modern era to perform a whole symphony entirely from memory (Mozart’s 40th).